 What Are Single Parent Support Groups?

-Support groups are most effective if they supply assistance, resources and support to specific groups.
+Support groups are most effective if they supply assistance, resources, and support to specific groups.
 A general parenting support group will be extremely helpful if you have children.
 However, if you are a single parent, you may find more in common with other single parents.
-In that case, single parent support groups may be most helpful.
+In that case, single-parent support groups may be most helpful.
 This is a gathering of single parents getting together to discuss how to be better single parents.
 They discuss the problems they are facing.
-How current events are affecting their households, how they may have become single parents in the first place.
+How current events are affecting their households, and how they may have become single parents in the first place.
 The only limitation to the group discussion is what the members set on the topics.
 You become a better single parent by discussing different solutions to common problems.
 You learn how others may have handled a similar situation and what to do about it.

-Once you begin to click around the Internet, you will find a lot of information on single parent support groups.
+Once you begin to click around the Internet, you will find a lot of information on single-parent support groups.
 There are many online organizations out there to help you be the very best single parent you can be.

 You Are Not Alone - Challenges Single Parents Face